newpolygons/SendElf/README.md

 # Usage

 Place PS5 ip, host, and filepath into the script then run it.

-Will likely implement -f -p -i as arguments in the near future.
+If you are having issues with the socket implementation you can now run python3 sendPS5.py -nc to send the file through netcat.

 # 5.50

-My machine is currently on 5.50 I was experincing an issue where after sending nothing would happen rebooting PS5 and trying again resolved the issue.
+My machine is currently on 5.50 I was experincing an issue where after sending the file nothing would happen.
+Rebooting PS5 and trying again resolved the issue.